LBCrion/sfwbar/README.md

 SFWBar (Sway Floating Window Bar) is a flexible taskbar application for [Sway](https://github.com/swaywm/sway) wayland compositor, designed with a stacking layout in mind.
-SFWBar will work with other wayland compositors supporting layer shell protocol, but taskbar, switcher and pager functionality requires sway (or at least i3 IPC support).
+SFWBar will work with other wayland compositors supporting layer shell protocol, and the taskbar functionality shall for with any compositor supporting foreign toplevel protocol, but the pager functionality requires sway (or at least i3 IPC support).

 SFWBar is licensed under GNU GPL
 Weather icons are from yr.no and are licensed under MIT license